Walid-ben-aissa/LST-React-Miniproject/README.md

 I recommend reading the comments i made in App.js and server.js to better understand the code, otherwise here's a small summary.

+# How to run

+First use yarn install to install the dependencies, then yarn start in the root of the project.
+Then use node server.js to run the node server.

 ## States

 I used 3 state variables,